 That’s how we ended up planning to take some sailing courses and get permits this year.
 Next year we’re planning to sail the Mediterranean, and as soon as we’re done with the courses, I’m going to plan it all.

-I’m telling you: Sangrias by the sea = best decision ever!
+I’m telling you: Sangrias by the Sea = the best decision ever!

 Holy Trinity Church

 When we had enough walking, we started heading back to the train station in Piraeus.
 On the way, we stopped to admire the beautifully decorated Holy Trinity Church.
-It was very difficult to take a decent photo of it, as there was this girl taking selfies after selfies in various positions in front of it.
+It was very difficult to take a decent photo of it, as there was this girl taking selfie after selfie in various positions in front of it.

 But anyway, with this our visit to Piraeus ended.
 We went back to Athens by train, and, a bit later, we met with my parents for dinner.